astronomer/astro-sdk/README.md

 # You can override them on a per-task basis during operator initialization
 default_args = {
     "owner": "airflow",
-}
+    "safe_parameters": [
+        "input_table",
+        "output_table",
+    ],  # WARNING: only use this for trusted values.
+Do not trust user input }

 dag = DAG(